-Even if you’ve been using an inhaler for many years, it’s always a good idea to review your inhaler technique from time to time.
+Even if you’ve been using an inhaler for many years, it’s always a good idea to review how you use your inhaler from time to time.
 This can help you avoid small mistakes.
-This is also especially important when you start taking a new type or brand of inhaler.
+This is especially important when you start taking a new type or brand of inhaler.

 What Types of Asthma Devices Are Available?